StateSmith/tutorial-3/lesson-3/composition/README.md

 This allows the state machine to effectively call private methods in the `LightController` class.
 It also has a number of other benefits like making it easier to test the state machine.

 ## Design
-The PlantUML diagram below shows the behavior the light controller example:
+The PlantUML diagram below shows the behavior of the light controller example:

 * `OFF` is the initial state and transitions to `ON1` when the on button is pressed.
 * `ON1` transitions to `OFF` if the timer expires or the off button is pressed.